How to Create a Video Monetization Strategy in 5 Steps [2025 Update]

 How to Create a Video Monetization Strategy

-Now that you understand the value of video monetization, let’s take a look a look at the five steps you can take to build a video monetization strategy of your own.
+Now that you understand the value of video monetization, let’s walk through five practical steps to build your own video monetization strategy 2025.

-- Is your library extensive enough to charge a subscription fee?
+- Is your library extensive enough to charge subscriptions?

-- Is your audience large enough to warrant sponsorships?
+- Is your audience large enough for sponsorships?

-- How much do you need to make to break even?
+- How much revenue is needed to break even?

 2. Choose a Type of Monetization